xtensor-stack/xsimd/README.md

 ### Auto detection of the instruction set extension to be used

-The same computation operating on vectors and using the most performant instruction set available:
+The same computation operating on vectors and using the most performant instruction set available at compile time, based on the provided compiler flags (e.g. ``-mavx2`` for GCC and Clang to target AVX2):

 ```cpp
 #include <cstddef>